 RAG has become the default reach in any "we want AI to know our stuff" conversation.
-It is also, in our experience, the wrong reach in roughly half the cases we are called into.
+It is also the wrong reach in roughly half the cases.
 The fix is rarely a better embedding.
 It is reaching for a different tool.

-This is a short note on the four times we have stopped using RAG, and what we use instead.
+This is a short note on the four times to stop reaching for RAG, and what to use instead.

 01. When the answer is a number, not a paragraph